 You should understand what is going on in your examples, as best as you can, before you make cards.

 Trying to learn something you don’t yet understand is a great way to waste time, but a really poor way to learn.
 You don’t need a perfect understanding, but at least a clear grasp on the basics of what is going on in your examples.

 Step 3.3: grab another example and keep going

-For illustrative purposes, I will pick a more complex example: πῶς δύνασθε ἀγαθὰ λαλεῖν πονηροὶ ὄντες; “How are you able to speak good, being evil?”
+For illustrative purposes, I will pick a more complex example from much later in the book: πῶς δύνασθε ἀγαθὰ λαλεῖν πονηροὶ ὄντες; “How are you able to speak good, being evil?”
 This Greek sentence gives lots of opportunity to make Anki cards.
 Assuming that by the time you have made it to this sentence in the grammar you have already learned a lot of what is in this sentence, I will not make “every possible card” that I could make on this sentence.
 There is one card type that I find super useful for longer, more complicated Greek sentences.
 I call it the “fill in the blank” type.
 It is pretty simple.

 Make a card with the following: πῶς δύνασθε ἀγαθὰ λαλεῖν πονηροὶ ὄντες; The idea is to remove an element–whether one word, or a phrase–and give yourself enough information so that you know what you are supposed to recreate in its place.
 For example, I would replace ὄντες with “______” and then give myself the relevant parsing information.
 This way, I am forcing myself to replace the Greek form based on context and parsing information, which I find to be helpful.
 As a visual example, the card would look like this: